Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 - Best Cameras for Hiking – For the photographers.
 Most people will be happy enough with the quality of their smartphone.

-- Best Battery Bank for Hiking – Very important to have a high quality battery to recharge all your electronics.
+- Best Battery Bank for Hiking – Very important to have a high-quality battery to recharge all your electronics.

-- Best Hiking GPS – Not really needed for the trail as most people can navigate OK with a smartphone App.
+- Best Hiking GPS – Not needed for the trail as most people can navigate OK with a smartphone App.

 - Best GPS Watch – More and more people are hiking with a GPS watch.
 They are great but will need charging every night so be sure to take a portable battery bank with you.

-- Best PLB and Satellite Messenger – Highly recommended for thru hiking the TA.
+- Best PLB and Satellite Messenger – Highly recommended for thru-hiking the TA.
 Many people get into difficulty on the trail and one of these can save your life.

 - USB Wall Charger for New Zealand /Australia+ Cables.